yuliadm/mixComp/README.md

                      Hankel.function = mom.std.norm)
 ```

-In the case of the scaled version of the method, the penalty should be scaled accordingly as well as mentioned earlier.
+In the case of the scaled version of the method, the penalty should be scaled as well.
 ``` r
 # define the penalty function:
 pen <- function(j, n){